 We only retain information for as long as it is required for the purpose(s) for which we legitimately use it, or for longer periods if required for legal and regulatory reasons.
 The period for which we use personal data can vary depending on the contract terms with our data partners.

 If we are asked to delete personal data from our files, we fulfil the request within 24 hours.
-In addition, we will inform the data partner who provided the information to delete it within 7 days and ensure our Services Providers delete the record within 14 days.
+In addition, we will inform the data partner who provided the information to delete it within 7 days.

 How do we keep your data safe?